EmileWin/Testhy/README.md

 - Add `.env` file with your GIPHY API key
 - Run `npm start` to start the application
 - It will be accessible at `localhost:9500`

+## Licence
+You can check out the the licence [here](https://github.com/EmileWin/Testhy/blob/main/LICENCE)

+This project is licenced under the terms of the **MIT** licence.